marciob/30DaysOfPM/README.md

 ## Overview

-This repository documents my journey through the [#30DaysofPM](https://www.producthunt.com/posts/30-days-of-pm) challenge.
+This repository documents my journey through a [#30DaysofPM](https://www.producthunt.com/posts/30-days-of-pm) challenge.
 Each day, I delve into different aspects of Product Management, from understanding user needs to collaborating with development teams.

 ## Daily Breakdown